Preparing For Weather Emergencies

 Keep some cash on hand.
 Banks close and debit, bank machines and credit card machines don’t work when the power is off.

-First have a family plan and know where everyone should meet or contact other family menbers in a weather emergency.
+First, have a family plan and know where everyone should meet or contact other family members in a weather emergency.

 Tornadoes and hurricanes are usually predicted ahead of time and there is time to take shelter or leave.
-Some tornadoes come up quickly but if you have an emergency plan you will survive easier than if you don’t.
+Some tornadoes come up quickly, but if you have an emergency plan, you will survive easier than if you don’t.family planning for emergencies

-Include a small flash light, batteries , small games or puzzels to occupy children.
+Include a small flashlight, batteries, small games or puzzles to occupy children.

 Have a camping plate, bowl, knife, fork and spoon and water bottle.